-In 1999 two scientists, Simon Chabris of Harvard University and Daniel Simmons of the University of Illinois at Urbana-Champaign, conducted an experiment on inattentional blindness, which is the name of the cognitive phenomenon in which unexpected or excessive stimuli is gone completely unnoticed by the conscious mind.
+In 1999 two scientists, Simon Chabris of Harvard University and Daniel Simmons of the University of Illinois at Urbana-Champaign conducted an experiment on inattentional blindness, which is the name of the cognitive phenomenon in which unexpected or excessive stimuli is gone completely unnoticed by the conscious mind.

-The experiment asked a series of participants to watch carefully a movie in which a series of basketball players passed a ball between them and count the number of passes.
+The experiment asked a series of participants to watch carefully a movie in which a series of basketball players passed a ball between them and counted the number of passes.

 The subjects often failed to notice said man.
-Remember which design principle stated to use the fewer hierarchies and least amount of stimuli possible?
+Remember which design principle stated to use the fewer hierarchies and the least amount of stimuli possible?
 It’s because we are naturally predisposed to ignore stimulus among a certain threshold.

 Tailored To Our Limitations

-It’s time to face the possibility that minimal design is just suited to our cognition in such a way that, if we desire immediate, absolute and unambiguous communication, it may as well be our best choice.
+It’s time to face the possibility that minimal design is just suited to our cognition in such a way that, if we desire immediate, absolute, and unambiguous communication, it may as well be our best choice.

-Truth be told we see simple shapes because our brain arranges reality in that way, but the truth is that a solid shape drawn on a piece of paper, a screen or a wall is, in fact, a texture, with many micro-shapes interlocked in unusual ways.
+Truth be told, we see simple shapes because our brain arranges reality in that way, but the truth is that a solid shape drawn on a piece of paper, a screen, or a wall is, in fact, a texture with many micro-shapes interlocked in unusual ways.

-Scientific languages cannot be intuitively understood, complex philosophical theories cannot be communicated using minimal design.
-Minimal design communicates minimal ideas as well and, often, that’s not enough.
+Scientific languages cannot be intuitively understood.
+Complex philosophical theories cannot be communicated using minimal design.
+Minimal design communicates minimal ideas as well, and often, that’s not enough.

-The Novice Brain and the Expert Brain.
+The Novice Brain and the Expert Brain

-They have many more automated processes regarding the low-level stuff of his area of expertise, his ability to recall information and process it on a conscious level is significantly higher than that of the lay-person and any information regarding his area of expertise is bound to enter through conscious channels.
+They have many more automated processes regarding the low-level stuff of their area of expertise, their ability to recall information and process it on a conscious level is significantly higher than that of the layperson, and any information regarding there area of expertise is bound to enter through conscious channels.

-That’s why, for example, complex software UIs designed for experts (like most 3d modeling software) is impenetrable for the novice and the uninterested.
+That’s why, for example, complex software UIs designed for experts (like most 3d modeling software) are impenetrable for the novice and the uninterested.
 It may be as simple as possible, but that certainly is not enough and not even near minimal standards.

-In contrast, the novice-expert is not going do dissect each and every proposition regarding a subject, he will suffer a bad case of intentional blindness induced by an excess of stimuli and only get a general idea.
+In contrast, the novice expert is not going to dissect each and every proposition regarding a subject.
+They will suffer a bad case of intentional blindness induced by an excess of stimuli and only get a general idea.

-That’s why minimalism is perfectly suited for the novice brain because it doesn’t assume anything from him, because it doesn’t challenge.
+That’s why minimalism is perfectly suited for the novice brain because it doesn’t assume anything because it doesn’t challenge.
 An excerpt from The Real Leadership Lessons of Steve Jobs by Walter Isaacson goes something like this:

 “Jobs aimed for the simplicity that comes from conquering, rather than merely ignoring, complexity.
 Achieving this depth of simplicity, he realized, would produce a machine that felt as if it deferred to users in a friendly way, rather than challenging them.”

-And in that way minimal design aims for a design that looks friendly, because it hides nothing.
+And in that way, minimal design aims for a design that looks friendly, because it hides nothing.
 Because all you see is all you get, because this transparency in form and function is refreshing for the person who desires nothing more than use that damn device to make a call or listen to music, instead of hacking the Pentagon.

-That’s why it’s so effective; it appeals to the natural way in which we interact with things, with discreet elements, shapes, and few of them, with few colors.
+That’s why it’s so effective; it appeals to the natural way in which we interact with things, with discreet elements, shapes, and a few of them, with few colors.

-It took us several hundred years to be able to come up with a set of general principles for making tools, appliances and communication accessible to everyone (though not suited for everyone) by identifying the core principles that guide our most basic cognitive processes and understanding their limitations.
+It took us several hundred years to be able to come up with a set of general principles for making tools, appliances, and communication accessible to everyone (though not suited for everyone) by identifying the core principles that guide our most basic cognitive processes and understanding their limitations.

-But we do not design for ourselves, while we might enjoy getting lost inside an ambiguous image, the average person does not and so must address their limitations.
+But we do not design for ourselves.
+While we might enjoy getting lost inside an ambiguous image, the average person does not and so must address their limitations.

 So reduce, decrease, flatten and subtract until it’s able to go through the small hole of the conscious mind, and you’ll have won.